Mkdirs/papyrus/README.md

 ## Types

-* color:    A 32-bits unsigned integer representing a color
+* color:    A 64-bits unsigned integer representing a color
 * int:      A 32-bits signed integer
 * float:    A 32-bits floating point number according to the IEE 754 single precision
 * bool:     A boolean

-A color literal is a hexadecimal number starting with '#' and consisting of 6 digits.
-2 for each rgb channel.
+A color literal is a hexadecimal number starting with '#' and consisting of 8 digits.
+2 for each rgba channel.
 \
-Ex: `#ff00ff` is red: 255, green: 0, blue: 255 which is purple.
+Ex: `#ff00ffff` is red: 255, green: 0, blue: 255, alpha: 255 which is purple.

 An int literal match the regular expression `-?[0-9]+`.\
 Ex: `10`, `20`, `-58`, `0` etc.